How to Get Rid of Blackheads

 Steroid injection is another possibility.
 This is often recommended for cystic and nodular lesions, which are more extreme cases of blackheads.
 It can result in immediate improvement and decreased discomfort.
 Finally, your doctor may try a manual extraction of blackheads.
 Your doctor has access to specialized tools, so it is safer than you trying to squeeze blackheads on your own.

 If you are tired of battling your blackheads, then it is time to talk to your dermatologist.
 When you visit your dermatologist, they may use an extractor tool to professional blackhead removal or recommend another route to take.
+Other options with a dermatologist are chemical peels, microdermabrasion, or laser/light therapy.
 With the right combination of products and consistent skincare habits, you can successfully free your pores of blackheads.

 Now that you know how to get rid of blackheads, take the time to revisit some of the most important points to help you achieve clear skin.